publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schII/m__us_usc_t7_s7417.md

         (3) __Exception__

-            This subsection shall not apply if an initial referendum was conducted under subsection (a) of this section.
+            This subsection shall not apply if an initial referendum was conducted under subsection (a).

     (c) __Subsequent referenda__